devosoft/avida-ed-testing/README.rst

 Avida-ED Testing Project
 ========================
-This is a readme that is a work-in-progress.
-Enjoy!
+This project is a work-in-progress testing suite for 'Avida-ED<https://avida-ed.msu.edu/>'_.